soumik12345/Several-Days-of-Cuda/README.md

 2. Check the GPU you're using by `nvidia-smi -L`.

-3. Use `run.sh` to build and run.
+3. Use `run.sh <CUDA_VERSION>` to build and run if you're on Linux.
 If you are on Windows, clone and open us the directory using Visual Studio 2019 and build using CMake.

 ### Instructions for running on google colab